Cutting out dairy products is just one reason that you might be deficient in calcium – and there could be a number of effects on your health.

 If you have been diagnosed with a milk allergy, lactose intolerance or have made the decision to follow a vegan diet, it's especially important to find alternatives that provide enough of the nutrients you need to live a healthy life.

-The following lactose-free milks and non-dairy milks are available:
+Along with lactose-free cow's milk, the following lactose-free milks and non-dairy milks are available:

 - Coconut milk